-What is Indian Keto Diet?
+What is an Indian Keto Diet?

-The Ketogenic or Keto diet is a low-carbohydrate, high fat, moderate protein, no sugar diet.
+The Indian Ketogenic or Keto diet is a low-carbohydrate, high fat, moderate protein, no sugar diet.
 It has, of late, become a popular technique to lose weight.
 Keto diet is quite similar to the Atkins diet.
 The only difference lies in protein intake.
 The latter is about consuming low carbs and high protein.

 Keto diet involves a drastic reduction in the intake of carbohydrates and high consumption of fats to get your body into a metabolic state called Ketosis.
 Because your body is low on carbs, sugar levels in the body are reduced and the body is compelled into Ketosis, a process to burn fats for energy instead of glucose (sugar).

 This dietary plan was first introduced in the 1970s.
 Back then, it was used to control diabetes.
 Later, it was used to treat epilepsy in children who were unresponsive to medication.
 Not only that, Keto finds its use in the treatment of diabetes, Alzheimer’s and cancer.